rainavyas/IMDB_Sentiment_Classification/README.md

 RoBERTta (base) encoder + classification head | 95.4 |
 XLNet (base) encoder + classification head | - |

+Note that the XLNet tokenizer was adapted to force truncation to 512 tokens (to be comparable to other models)

 ### Training Details

 - Initialise encoder with _model_